mobile app bar

 F1 Driver George Russell And Girlfriend At Basketball Match - Monaco Formula 1 driver George Russell attends the Euroleague basketball match between AS Monaco and FC Barcelona Basket in Monaco

 Max Verstappen recently upgraded to a $50 million jet, which is surely to maintain his glamorous life as an F1 driver.
-However, he is in the minority among the 20 drivers on the grid who can afford to keep a private jet.
-That said, owning a jet isn’t purely a luxury for an F1 driver, considering how many miles they cover each year for Grands Prix.
+However, he is just one of the two on the 20-driver grid who can afford to keep a private jet.
+And, owning a jet isn’t purely a luxury for an F1 driver considering how many miles they cover each year for Grand Prix races.

-Despite being a Mercedes driver and earning around $8 million a year, Russell can’t afford a jet right now.
-He revealed this when asked about who is most and least likely to miss their flight.
+George Russell falls in the majority group, who take regular flights to hop countries and continents for races.
+Despite being a Mercedes driver and earning around $15 million a year, Russell can’t afford a jet right now.
+He revealed this when asked about who is most and least likely to miss their flight while traveling for race weekends.

 He ratted out Alex Albon as the one most likely to miss the plane.
 On the other hand, he agreed that Verstappen and Fernando Alonso were the least likely to miss their flights because they own their jets.

-When asked if he had his jet, Russell denied it, saying, “I don’t know if I have my own jet.
+When asked if he had his jet, Russell denied it, saying, “I don’t have my own jet.
 I’ve just got my own first car.”

 While F1 drivers earn millions, there is still a vast disparity between the highest earners and the rest.
-In some cases, many owe money for years despite being in F1.
+In some cases, many owe money to backers for years despite being in F1.

 F1 drivers often have to pay others once they make it

 In such cases, drivers’ families usually seek personal sponsors who are willing to fund them but often expect returns once the driver makes it.
-Nyck de Vries, for example, was obligated to pay 50% of his earnings from AlphaTauri and repay $270,000 with agreed interest to his sponsors from F2 after a court ruled against him.
+Nyck de Vries, for example, was obligated to pay 50% of his earnings from AlphaTauri and also repay a $270,000 loan with an agreed interest of 3% to his sponsors from F2 after a court ruled against him.

-There is no information about Russell having a similar agreement with any party before joining Mercedes’ academy, but such arrangements are common in motorsports.
+Such arrangements are common in motorsports.
+However, there is no information about Russell having a similar agreement with any party before joining Mercedes’ academy.

 Post Edited By:Somin Bhattacharjee